FearlessSolutions/engineering-practice-domains/CONTRIBUTING.md

 - Ideas suggestions are tracked as GitHub issues.
 - Use a clear and descriptive title for the issue to identify the idea or problem to solve.
 - Provide as much information as possible about the idea, project use-case, or active problem that you're trying to solve for.
+- Assign the relevant Milestone and Labels to the issue.

 ### Pull Requests